 Inspiring Design

-The Science & Innovation Center will provide students opportunities to learn and grow far beyond what our current buildings can offer.
-Working with our partners, Larson-Incitti Architects and Saunders Construction, we will add 65,000 square feet of intentionally designed classrooms, flexible spaces and furniture, and cutting-edge technology.
-The building will encourage collaboration and experimentation and elevate the educational experience for every student.
+The Science & Innovation Center provides students opportunities to learn and grow far beyond what our previous buildings could offer.
+Working with our partners, Larson-Incitti Architects and Saunders Construction, we added 65,000 square feet of intentionally designed classrooms, flexible spaces and furniture, and cutting-edge technology.
+The building encourages collaboration and experimentation and elevate the educational experience for every student.

 Construction Timelapse